 his "Orgelprobe I" was hailed as "eine denwürdige Aufführung" -- "a memorable performance."

 In 2007 he filled Trinity Church, Phoenix, as he conducted his major work "A Cantata of Psalms" featuring the Cantemus choir, orchestra, organ and soloists.
 The concert-length work was dedicated to the memory of his wife of nearly 50 years, Anna, and also celebrated his 95th birthday and 85-year career in professional music.
 The next year he was awarded the Ageless Heroes of Arizona award for Creative Expressions, sponsored by Blue Cross Blue Shield of Arizona and the Arizona Republic.

 Lafford's circa 300 compositions include a Concerto for Organ, Strings and Timpani, a Sinfonia Miniatura,

-two Organ Sonatas (one of them an international first prize winner), a flute sonata, a clarinet sonata,
+two Organ Sonatas, a flute sonata, a clarinet sonata,

 several chamber pieces; major choral works include A Song for St. Cecilia's Day, A Cantata of Psalms, a Requiem, A Psalm of Praise,